vmware-tanzu/community-edition/addons/packages/aws-ebs-csi-driver/1.6.2/README.md

 | Value | Required/Optional | Description |
 |-------|-------------------|-------------|
 | `awsEBSCSIDriver.namespace` | Required | The namespace of the Kubernetes cluster in cluster ID.
 Default value is `kube-system`. |

+## What This Package Does

+The Amazon Elastic Block Store Container Storage Interface (CSI) Driver provides a CSI interface used by Container Orchestrators to manage the lifecycle of Amazon EBS volumes.

 ## Usage Example